rbroek/objectiv.io/docs-playground/docs/tracking/api-reference/low-level/trackEvent.md

 ```

 :::caution
-`trackEvent` is a low-level API.
+`trackEvent` is a lower-level API.
 It's main purpose is to ease the development of new [Event Trackers](/tracking/api-reference/event-trackers/overview.md).
 :::

 ## Parameters